Road (Hungarian band)

 Road is a Hungarian rock band from Domoszló, Heves County, Hungary.
 Formed in 2004, Road consists of bassist-singer Máté Molnár, guitarist Zsolt B. Golyán "Goya", guitarist Imre Kádár and drummer Erik Szabó.
-The band's lineup has not changed during its history so far.
+The band's lineup has changed in 2021 when drummer Erik Szabó left the band due to privacy reasons and was replaced by Tamás Tóth.

 Road's style of music – "Rock n' Road" – is a kind of characterful Hungarian countryside rock/heavy metal music.
 The guitar sound is distorted, the tempo is mainly energetic.
 Road also uses folkish motives in some of its songs, and the band has an acoustic repertoire, as well.
 They have already had special production together with a brass orchestra.
 Road is one of the most active rock bands in Hungary with high record sales and concert attendance.

-Road has released six studio albums, a best of album, a live album, two DVD-s, eighteen music videos (one of them - "M.A.T.E." - is in English) so far and has also published a book of the band's story.
+Road has released nine studio albums, a best of album, a live album, two DVD-s, one acoustic live album and eighteen music videos (one of them - "M.A.T.E." - is in English) so far and has also published a book of the band's story.
 Three of their albums has reached gold and two of them platinum status.
 The band still works in its members' childhood region called Mátraalja and they are on tour the whole of the year throughout Hungary as well as in trans-border areas inhabited by Hungarians.